ipfs/ipfs-blog/src/_blog/2023-04-mutli-gateway-browser-client.md

 ##### UnixFS Node

-The payload of these nodes have another ProtoBuf layer, and the DAG functions conceptually similar to a read-only file system.
+The payload of these nodes have another ProtoBuf layer, and the DAG functions in a conceptually similar way to a read-only file system.

 Not all kinds of UnixFS nodes are fully handled yet, but we cover these: